Harald von Hirschfeld

 Harald von Hirschfeld (10 July 1912 – 18 January 1945) was a general in the Wehrmacht of Nazi Germany who commanded the 78.
 Volksgrenadier-Division during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.

 Hirschfeld, the son of a Mecklenburg merchant, was largely educated and trained abroad, in South America, Spain, London, and Paris and was fluent in Italian and Spanish.
 He joined the Wehrmacht in 1935 and served most of his career in the 1st Mountain Division (1.
 Gebirgs-Division): in 1938 he was the Adjutant of the 2nd battalion; in August 1940, he took command of the 7th company; in August 1942 he led the 2nd company and in October 1943 he served as the commander of the 98th Mountain Regiment.

 In September 1943, as a colonel in the 1st Mountain Division, he played a major role in the massacre of the Acqui Division, the murder of 5,155 Italian prisoners of war of the 33 Mountain Infantry Division Acqui in Cephalonia.

 On 15 January 1945, he was promoted to Generalmajor.
 On that day he was officially put in command of the 78th Sturm Division, which he had unofficially led since 26 September 1944.
 He was the Wehrmacht's youngest general officer.
-He was severely wounded during the Battle of Dukla Pass and died en route to the field hospital on 18 January 1945.
+On 18 January 1945, shortly after the start of the major Soviet winter offensive, Hirschfeld was severely wounded during a Soviet low-level aerial attack near the Dukla Pass and died the same day en route to the field hospital.
 He was posthumously promoted to lieutenant general on 10 February 1945.
-Hirschfeld was married to Sylvinia von Dönhoff, who later married the former fighter pilot Adolf Galland.
+Hirschfeld was married to Sylvina von Dönhoff, who later married the former fighter pilot Adolf Galland.